dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + **oidc** - an object that contains one or both of the following objects:

-    - **userinfo** - claims that will be returned as a JSON object
+    - **userinfo** - Claims that will be returned as a JSON object

-    - **id_token** - claims that will be included in the returned ID Token.
-If the null value, an ID Token will be returned with no additional claims.
+    - **id_token** - Claims that will be included in the returned ID Token.
+If the null value, an ID Token will be returned containing no additional Claims.

-The contents of the userinfo and id_token objects are defined by {{OIDC}} Section 5.
+The contents of the userinfo and id_token objects are Claims as defined in {{OIDC}} Section 5.

-* vc - \[Editor: define how W3C Verifiable Credentials {{W3C VC}} can be requested
+* vc - \[Editor: define how W3C Verifiable Credentials {{W3C VC}} can be requested.]

 ## Authorization Types {#AuthorizationTypes}